wp-plugins/instagram-widget-for-wordpress/readme.txt

 Tags: instagram, gallery, widget, instagram images Requires at least: 3.0
 Tested up to: 3.3
-Stable tag: 1
+Stable tag: 1.2

 This plugin gets a user's recent images, up to 10, and displays them in a Wordpress Widget.
 It has the option to display likes and comments also.

 == Description ==

 This plugin gets a users most recent activity, up to 10, and displays them in a Wordpress Widget.
 It has the option to display likes and comments also.
 It creates a widget where all the settings can be adjusted.
+Recently added support for different size images and image linking.

 == Installation ==